rlores-edison/ForceGraphs/README.md

 ### Graph
 - Renders graphs dynamically from data sets
+- Data management: JSON data is the input for nodeJsonFound, data is transformed to be used by the graph - typeOfNode

 ### NodeCard
 - On node right-click, node details are displayed on the right hand side
 - The markers have a drop-down list and show the default marker in card
 - Copy to clipboard feature
+- Dynamic card title, with marker in node color

 ### Home
 This page serves as the main App of the project